arippberger/particle-api/readme.md

 1. Assuming you have a Particle device - register it.
 Once registered and on a WiFi network, flash it with the code located in the particle-files folder
-1. You'll want to set up your Particle device as according to the code flashed (see schematic @todo - add schematic)
+1. You'll want to set up your Particle device as according to the code flashed (see schematic.jpg and breadboard.jpg)
 1. Setup your WP site: requires 4.4 or higher.
 Install these plugins: 'Application Passwords', 'WP REST API', and this ('Particle API')
 1. Assign an application password to a user (Dashboard -> Users -> Edit) and copy it